OCD Intensive Treatment in Ontario

 Managing Setbacks

-Learning from difficulties and maintaining momentum
+Learning from difficulties and maintaining momentum.

 Increasing Independence

-Building sustainable skills for long-term success
+Building sustainable skills for long-term success.

-Clinical Director & OCD Specialist
+Elisha Schafer, Clinical Director and OCD Specialist at Lotus Counselling Services

-Reduced Compulsive Behaviour
+• Reduced Compulsive Behaviour

-Decreased Avoidance
+• Decreased Avoidance

-Increased Choice and Agency
+• Increased Choice and Agency

 Living with OCD can feel like being held hostage as it takes away your freedom to live and act.
 We aim to restore your autonomy over your life.

-Engaging in Values-Based Actions
+• Engaging in Values-Based Actions

 Our primary focus is on helping clients build lives not dictated by OCD.

-Halton, Hamilton, Niagara, Toronto, GTA, Guelph-Wellington
+Halton, Hamilton, Niagara, Toronto, GTA, Guelph-Wellington.

-Less than 2 weeks
+Less than 2 weeks.

+Fees & coverage.
 Fees are reviewed during your intake consultation so you can make an informed decision about your care.
 Insurance receipts are provided.

 It can be.
 ERP involves intentionally facing feared or avoided situations and resisting compulsions, which can be uncomfortable.
 However, we work collaboratively to ensure exposures are challenging but manageable, and we pace treatment according to your readiness and values.

-The short answer is no. Reassurance is a safety behaviour that we will eventually want to stop relying on.
-That’s because it is a compulsion that temporarily reduces anxiety but reinforces the need for it in the long term.
+The short answer is no. Reassurance is a safety behaviour that we will eventually want to stop relying on, because it is a compulsion that temporarily reduces anxiety but reinforces the need for it in the long term.
 Instead, we help you build tolerance for uncertainty and learn that you can handle discomfort without needing reassurance over time.
 Everything is gradually introduced.

 OCD themes can shift over time, but the underlying mechanisms remain the same.
 Our treatment targets these core processes rather than specific content, so the skills you learn apply regardless of how your OCD presents.

 Readiness is something we explore together during the intake process.
-We honor where you are and work to understand what might support you in taking the next step.
+We honour where you are and work to understand what might support you in taking the next step.
 Treatment is most effective when you feel it aligns with your values and goals.

 Yes.
 Our Waterdown location serves clients throughout the Greater Hamilton Area, including Burlington, Hamilton, Oakville, and surrounding communities.
 We also offer virtual treatment across Ontario.